Canine Breeding Services

 Village Veterinary Medical Center currently offers the following canine reproductive services:

-- Comprehensive pre-breeding examination
+- Comprehensive pre-breeding soundness examination

-- Ovulation timing
+- Ovulation timing and troubleshooting

 - Vaginal cultures